Azure/azure-openapi-validator/docs/path-for-resource-group-operation.md

 ## Related ARM Guideline Code

-- RPC-Put-V1-01
+- RPC-Put-V1-01, RPC-Get-V1-11

 ## Output Message

-The path for 'put' operation must be under a subscription and resource group.
+The path must be under a subscription and resource group.

 ## Description

-For a PUT operation, If a uri segment has subscription, it needs to have a resource group segment as well.
+For a operation, If a uri segment has subscription, it needs to have a resource group segment as well.

 ## CreatedAt